Welcome to Falun

 It is often said that Lake Runn, between Falun and Borlänge, has as many islands as there are days of the year.
 Whether or not this is actually true, it’s certainly an excellent lake for learning to sail or paddle a kayak.
 There are plenty of opportunities for boating and swimming, but Lake Runn isn’t just a place to come to in the summer.
 Lengthy cross-country skiing tracks are cleared in the winter, and international skating competitions are held on the ice of the lake each year.

 This is a year-round sporting destination, and you can hike, cycle or ski through the richly varied scenery.
-Falun hosts the 2015 World Ski Championships in February, at which the world’s top skiers will compete in cross-country, ski jumping and Nordic combination events.
-The Lugnet Arena will also be open to visitors after the championships.
+Falun hosted the 2015 World Ski Championships at which the world’s top skiers competed in cross-country, ski jumping and Nordic combination events.
+Falun hosts the 2018 FIS World Cup Finals in March.
+The Lugnet Arena is always open for visitors.
+The Ski museum at the top of the ski jumps offers ski history with a unique presentation of Falun, Sweden's ski World Cup history and incomparable views.